samuelsylvander/vadsbo_dimmerguiden/README.md

 - X When sent, a toast should appear telling that the message was sent.

 #### Bugs
-- X Share link in navbar doesn't work outside summary - move div
+- X Share link in navbar doesnt work outside summary - move div
 - X Edit room not displaying options correctly
 - X Edited room should go back to same position in room list